Sample itinerary for you to consider...

 HOTEL AUBERGE DU SUD (in the dunes) BLD

 Returning to Erfoud, we change to our van and drive on to Tinerhir, a town along the road of the Valley of a Thousand Kasbahs.
 After lunch , we'll visit a Berber carpet shop, with the time to learn about the carpets we've seen along the way; they have an exceptional collection of all types.
-Our Study Leader, Susan Davis, will talk about the various styles, colors, designs and concepts as we are shown typical examples — while sipping the ubiquitous mint tea, the classic offering of hospitality in Morocco.
+Your guide, and one of the blue-robed Berber men, will talk about the various styles, colors, designs and concepts as we are shown typical examples — while sipping the ubiquitous mint tea, the classic offering of hospitality in Morocco.
 Rugs can be purchased and either shipped home, or packed for carrying on the plane.
 Be sure to bring color swatches and measurements from home — you will find yourself irresistibly drawn to a carpet — or two!

 We continue our drive and turn off to visit the stunning Dades Gorge, with dramatic rock formations.
 Returning to the main road, we drive toward the oasis town of Skoura.
 We spend tonight in a charming renovated small adobe kasbah and enjoy dinner prepared by their talented French chef.